 We welcome proposals for research projects at M.Litt.
 (Masters by research), doctoral and post-doctoral levels in areas covered by staff in Drama, Film and Music and advise you to familiarise yourself with our staff profiles so you can see who might be available to supervise your work.
 Please be sure to contact that staff member in advance of submitting your proposal so that you can refine your ideas and can confirm the relevant staff member’s availability for supervision and mentoring.

-Drama Studies has a wide range of research interests consistent with a small School.
-Its strengths currently lie in the field of Irish & European Theatre, Theatre and Nation, Interculturalism/globalisation and performance, Identity Politics & Performance, and Performance and Technology.
+Drama Studies has a wide range of research interests.
+Its strengths currently lie in the field of Irish & European Theatre, Theatre and Nation, Feminist Theatre and Performance, Shakespeare and Embodiment, Marina Carr, Samuel Beckett, Interculturalism/globalisation and performance and Identity Politics & Performance.
 Drama is located in the Samuel Beckett Centre that comprises a theatre, acting studios and seminar rooms.
-The School of Creative Arts has a formal link with the Abbey Theatre principally for the development of training for theatre practitioners, and with the International Institute for Integration Studies.
-It boasts a large research community of M.Litt. & Ph.D. students.

 Film Studies enjoys an international reputation for its research in Irish cinema and the cinemas of the Irish diaspora, as well as for its work in the fields of film theory and digital culture.
 Film Studies' facilities (screening room, film library, and digital video production room) are located on campus near the Samuel Beckett Centre.
 It is closely associated with the Irish Film Institute.
 Recently completed PhD topics include: White Cottage/White House: Irish-American Masculinities and spaces of home in Hollywood cinema, 1930-1960, Noir point blank – the 'dark interval' in Film Noir, and Cinematic Verbalists: dialogue integration in the work of selected contemporary American writer-directors.

 Music has three principal areas of research: composition, musicology, and music technology.
-Among the staff are composers and experts on melodrama, film music, twentieth-century sketch study, Debussy & Purcell.
+Among the staff are composers, music technologists, and musicologists.
+Available expertise ranges widely; it includes contemporary opera, sound art, film music, musical performance, analogue music, Byrd, Renaissance music, and Debussy.
 In addition it enjoys the resources of an extensive Audio Archive and two music technology labs (undergraduate and postgraduate).
 It is located in Front Square of College in its own dedicated premises.
 The Department offers the very popular M.Phil. in Music Composition which attracts applicants from all over the world and research degrees (M.Litt./Ph.D.) in its principal areas of expertise.

 In exceptional circumstances it may be possible to register retrospectively.
 Applicants wishing to be considered for retrospective admission should contact the Graduate Studies Office by emailing email@example.com.